microsoft/WhatTheHack/xxx-AKS-EnterpriseGrade/Coach/Solution-05.md

 ## Notes and Guidance

-* Dedicated subnets per nodepool in preview at the time of this writing
+- Dedicated subnets per nodepool in preview at the time of this writing
-* Understand how taints/tolerations work for nodepool scheduling
+- Understand how taints/tolerations work for nodepool scheduling
-* It might take some time for the Azure Policy to propagate to the AKS cluster (up to 20 mins on average)
 - When using Kubenet networking, only Calico networking policy is currently avaialble in AKS (this may change in the future)
 - When using Azure CNI networking, you may use either Calico or Azure networking policy.
 - Switching between kubenet and Azure CNI networking is not possible after a cluster has been deployed.